Ma-Ko-dev/UkuleleAkkordtrainer/README.md

 - Multilanguage support (currently: German, English, Italian, Japanese.
 Default and fallback language is english)
 - Chord list can be reloaded at any time
 - Automatic 10-second countdown timer with visible countdown that advances to the next random chord
+- 2 Different layouts
+- 3 difficulty settings with chords to practice

 ## Preview